Search Console Now Shows Where AI Cites You, and Almost Nothing Else.

 Pipe Search Console into an AI assistant

 Since the data is thin, the move is to make it fast to interrogate.
-Connect Search Console to an AI assistant through an MCP server and you can question the AI report and the standard Performance report together in plain language, instead of exporting CSVs and squinting at them.
+Connect Search Console to an AI assistant through an MCP server and the assistant can pull your standard Performance report live and reason over it in plain language, instead of you exporting CSVs and squinting at them.

 The proxy-query problem, and how to stay honest about it